bleach86/MCtimer/README.md

 This runs on Linux, MacOS, and Windows.
-Recomended python 3.6+ It may be required to install tkinter via `pip install python-tk` This assumes that your Minecraft saves are in the default location, if yours is different, you will need to edit your path for your OS.
+Recomended python 3.6+ It may be required to install tkinter via `pip install python-tk` NBT is now a requirement `pip install nbt`
+This assumes that your Minecraft saves are in the default location, if yours is different, you will need to edit your path for your OS.

 See https://github.com/bleach86/MCtimer/releases/tag/v1.0 for binary release.
 The binary release includes everything needed and requires nothing to be installed and no CMD or terminal.
 Just double click and go.